 Any analysis of antitrust damages is only as good as the explanatory power of the underlying data.
 Meaningful data is required to demonstrate and prove damages, and also to prove the causality of a cartel for price effects.
 CDC has developed solutions to deliver court-proof evidence.
-They allow the collection, harmonisation and analysis of data from a multitude of companies through specifically designed databases and IT tools.
+They enable the data collection and subsequent harmonisation and analysis of the data from a multitude of companies through specifically designed databases and IT tools.

 Database and Information Technology.

 The identification of the right data requires experience and a solid background in the both economic and legal complexities of antitrust claims.
 We have the experience and in-depth knowledge to collect and analyse the relevant kind of data in each case.
 On the basis of this economic, IT and process know-how, CDC has developed a highly unique data collection and analysis process (tradebaCCC).